Indian Institute of Architects (IIA Kerala) to host The Southern Regional Conference 2024 at Wayanad - www.lokmattimes.com

 Indian Institute of Architects (IIA Kerala) to host The Southern Regional Conference 2024 at Wayanad

-PNN New Delhi [India], November 15: The Southern Regional Conference (SRC) 2024, hosted by The Indian Institute of Architects ...
+New Delhi [India] November 15: The Southern Regional Conference (SRC) 2024, hosted by The Indian Institute of Architects (IIA) ...

 The Southern Regional Conference serves as a premier platform for professional development, knowledge sharing, and networking within the architectural community.
 This year's theme, “Bridging Binaries,” will guide discussions on the intricate connections architecture fosters between humanity, society, and technological innovation.